 The Day of the Dead celebration holds great significance in the life of Mexico’s indigenous communities.
 The fusion of pre-Hispanic religious rites and Catholic feasts brings together two universes, one marked by indigenous belief systems, the other by worldviews introduced by the Europeans in the sixteenth century.”

-Here is a list, in no particular order, of the 9 best places to visit for Mexico’s Day of the Dead:
+In no particular order, here are the 9 best places to visit for Mexico’s Day of the Dead:

 The single best-known location for Day of the Dead in the entire country is the Island of Janitzio in Lake Pátzcuaro, Michoacán.
 This is one of Mexico’s most famous major annual spectacles.
 Thousands of visitors from all over the world watch as the indigenous Purepecha people perform elaborate rituals in the local cemetery late into the night.
 Yes, it has become commercialized, but it remains a memorable experience, and also offers the opportunity to sample the local cuisine, which itself was declared an “intangible world heritage” by UNESCO in 2010!